 Weather in Zagreb

-Croatia has many different elements to its history; which plays a big part into the nationalism and independent pride of the country.
+Croatia has many different elements in its history; which plays a big part in the nationalism and independent pride of the country.
 Croatia holds rich history, where Roman empires flourish, Christianity was introduced and adored, and independence was concurred.
 Much of the history of Croatia can be seen in its beautiful monuments.
 For example, Dubrovnik’s city walls, which was created after liberation from the Venetians in the mid-1300s.

 Religion in Croatia plays a huge part into the culture, although the country is a secular state.
 The catholic religion is celebrated with enthusiasm, and most Croats regularly attend mass and class themselves as religious.
 You can also see a lot of young Croats entering converts or the priesthood.
 Although there are nudist beaches, and abortion is an option in Croatia, homosexuality is still not widely accepted.

-Croatia take pride in their independence after the War of Independence, which saw the country take independence in 1999.
-It is within Croatian culture to show nationalism and independent pride, however it is respectful to not bring up the war, it is still quite a sensitive subject among many who lost loved ones, so unless it is bought up by a local to the country, try to avoid the subject.
+Croatia take pride in its independence after the War of Independence, which saw the country take independence in 1999.
+It is within Croatian culture to show nationalism and independent pride, however, it is respectful to not bring up the war, it is still quite a sensitive subject among many who lost loved ones, so unless it is bought up by a local to the country, try to avoid the subject.

 Croatian culture has family at the heart of it.
-In past times, many families having three generations living in the home; grandparents, parents and children.
-Croatia is seeing a lot of diversity to family life, but family still stays as a high importance in Croatia.
+In past times, many families had three generations living in the home; grandparents, parents and children.
+Croatia is seeing a lot of diversity to family life, but family still stays as high importance in Croatia.
 Weekends are commonly reserved for ‘family time’ and business affairs should not interfere with time spent with family.
-It is usual for the elderly to be treated with the upmost respect, and that their family care for them as they get older.
+It is usual for the elderly to be treated with the utmost respect, and that their family care for them as they get older.